 Let's just assume that you regularly use deodorant on your armpits.
 If not, then why are you worried about meat sweats?
 You smell bad anyway.
 So, if deodorant can help your armpits, can you think of any way to control a meat sweat?

-Stop, stop stop.
+Stop, stop, stop.
 Do NOT start rubbing your antiperspirant stick all over your body just to enjoy a nice meat platter.
-That’s ridiculous.
-There’s an entire industry dedicated to controlling body sweat.
-Invest five minutes of effort to find products that are actually meant to be used all over.
-There’s ball deodorant, foot deodorant and all manner of things that are going to get the job done.
+That's ridiculous.
+There's an entire industry dedicated to controlling body sweat.
+Invest five minutes of effort to find products that are meant to be used all over.
+There's ball deodorant, foot deodorant, ball wipes, and all manner of things that are going to get the job done.

 Take Better Care of Your Skin

-This fits with hygiene, but a lot of guys still don’t understand skin care.
+Taking care of your skin fits with hygiene, but many guys still don't understand skincare.
 It has a huge impact on sweating and body odor.
-When your skin is healthy, your sweating is literally more efficient.
-That means you need to ooze less smelly fluid from your skin in order to keep cool, even after eating meat.
+When your skin is healthy, your sweating is more efficient.
+That means you need to ooze less smelly fluid from your skin to keep cool, even after eating meat.

 The most important thing most guys miss is exfoliating.
 When you shower, use a loofah (or something comparable).
-Gently — emphasis on the gently — scrub all of the skin on your body when you get soapy.
-This removes dirt and oil from the pores.
+Gently — scrub all of the skin on your body when you get soapy; this removes dirt and oil from the pores.
 Doing so enables the sweat glands to work a little better, and it takes the edge off of your sweats.

-If you use a pH-restoring soap, it will help the protective barrier on your skin stay in top shape.
-This is how your body naturally manages bacteria on the skin.
-The point here is that if you have healthy skin, the sweat you can’t prevent won’t stink nearly as badly.
-That’s because you’re limiting bacterial growth, and it’s actually the bacteria on your skin that make your sweat stink.
+If you use a pH-restoring soap, it will help your skin's protective barrier stay in top shape; this is how your body naturally manages bacteria on the skin.
+The point here is that if you have healthy skin, the sweat you can't prevent won't stink nearly as badly.
+That's because you're limiting bacterial growth, and it's the bacteria on your skin that make your sweat stink.